 There are many brands of smoke detectors sold in the market.
 But which one is the best one for you and your family?
-In case of home fires, early warning is very important.
-So, don’t wait until it too late.
+In the case of home fires, early warning is very important.
+So, don’t wait until it is too late.

-Smoke detectors can give you early warning when a fire starts.
+Smoke detectors can give you an early warning when a fire starts.
 It can help to prevent any injuries and reduce your property damage.

-First, you need to know types of smoke detectors on the market.
+First, you need to know the types of smoke detectors on the market.
 Three types of smoke detectors: ionization, photoelectric and dual-sensor alarms, which use both ionization and photoelectric technology.

 Types of Smoke Detectors